timoschilling/capistrano_mongo/README.md

 # Capistrano Mongo

-Provides some capistrano recipes for MonogoDB
+Provides some capistrano tasks for MonogoDB

 ## Installation